 -

 Diet: Certain foods and beverages can have a diuretic effect, meaning they increase urine production.
 Caffeine and alcohol are well-known diuretics.
-High-sodium diets can also influence fluid retention and urination.
+High-sodium diets can also influence fluid retention and urination Worth keeping that in mind..

 -